Skip to main content

 Threads inside process

-It's described in detail here.
+It's described in detail in the context switching page.